-In the last exercise you created what we could call a "null distribution" of coefficient estimates.
+Exercise 4 (10 pts) In the last exercise you created what we could call a "null distribution" of coefficient estimates.
 This means that you created a distribution of what the coefficients might have looked like if the null hypothesis, i.e. that $\beta{smoke} = 0$ or that smoking is unrelated to fev, were true.
 Plot this null distribution and compare it to the value of the coefficient from when you fit the model to the original data.
-Write a code that calculates the percentage of the null distribution that is further from zero (in absolute value) than the fitted coefficient from the original dataset.
+Write code that calculates the percentage of the null distribution that is further from zero (in absolute value) than the fitted coefficient from the original dataset.
 That number has a name!
 It's a p-value from what is called a permutation test.
 Congratulations!
 You've just performed a hypothesis test.
 Interpret the results of your test and make a statement about the evidence for or against smoking having an effect on FEV after controlling for the other variables in the model.

-There is another way to perform the same hypothesis test, weighing evidence for or against the impact of smoking on FEV.
+Exercise 5 (5 pts) There is another way to perform the same hypothesis test, weighing evidence for or against the impact of smoking on FEV.
 This uses the R output from the original fitted model and relies on the statistical approximation to the sampling distribution of β{smoke} .
 Essentially, we can assume that the sampling distribution for β{smoke} under the null hypothesis is a Student's t distribution, with mean zero and standard deviation equal to the standard error for the coefficient reported by R (see Kaplan Ch 15.5).
 So when you type summary(fm) and you look at the coefficient table, you will see a p-value for each coefficient separately.
 Compare the p-value in this table to the p-value you obtained in Exercise 4.
+Summarize in 1-2 sentences the results from each test and compare them.
 How similar/different are they?

-State in 1-2 sentences your conclusions from the 'canned' analysis performed in R using the lm() function.
-Is there evidence that smoking impacts FEV, once adjusting for other variables?
+Exercise 6 (5 pts) State in 1-2 sentences your conclusions from the 'canned' analysis performed in R using the lm() function.
+Is there evidence that smoking impacts FEV, once adjusting for other varibles?
 Justify your conclusions using a confidence interval (hint: you can use the confint() function) and a p-value.
 Are these conclusions similar to your conclusions from your permutation-based analysis of this data from Exercise 3 and 4?
 If not, discuss how your permutation-based model was different and why that might have contributed to different results.

-Extra credit
+Extra Credit

-Read Kaplan sections 15.2 and 15.3 and consider the following output from these two analysis of variance tables in R:
+(5 pts) Read Kaplan sections 15.2 and 15.3 and consider the following output from these two analysis of variance tables in R: